jpontdia/ws-employee-soapcxf/README.md

 ## Docker Image

-A Docker Hub account is needed for this example.
+A Docker Hub account is required to publish the docker image into the registry.
 We are going to use the next values for my personal Docker account:

 * Account ($ACCOUNT): jpontdia
 * Repository ($REPOSITORY): jpontdia/ws-employee-soapcxf